JSON Formatter & Validator

 What it does

 Paste any JSON into the box and choose Format to pretty-print it with two-space indentation, or Minify to strip all whitespace and produce the smallest possible string.
 If the input is not valid JSON, a clear error message appears so you know exactly what went wrong.
 Everything runs in your browser — nothing you type is sent anywhere.
+New to JSON itself, rather than just formatting it?
+Our plain-language guide to JSON for non-developers explains the format from scratch.

 Why formatting matters